Lionmeow/AcceleratorThings/README.md

-Accelerator Things adds four new kinds of accelerators:
+Accelerator Things adds five new kinds of accelerators:

 - The Triaccelerator splits any objects going through the accelerator path into two separate paths
 - The Upccelerator fires things up at an incline